László Disztl

-László Disztl (born 4 June 1962) is a Hungarian retired footballer who played mainly as a right back.
-He is currently the assistant manager of Kaposvári Rákóczi FC.
+László Disztl (born 4 June 1962) is a Hungarian former professional footballer who played mainly as a right-back.
+He is the assistant manager of Kaposvári Rákóczi FC.

-Football career
+Career

 Disztl was born in Baja.
 During his career he played mainly for Videoton FC, and was an important member of the team which eventually finished runner-up in the 1984–85 UEFA Cup, to Real Madrid.

-After two years with Budapest Honvéd FC, Disztl moved abroad, to Belgium's Club Brugge KV, and closed his career at 33 with his first club, which he briefly managed in 2008.
+After two years with Budapest Honvéd, Disztl moved abroad, to Belgium's Club Brugge, and closed his career at 33 with his first club, which he briefly managed in 2008.

-Disztl gained 28 caps for Hungary and, like namesake Péter, appeared at the 1986 FIFA World Cup.
+Disztl gained 28 caps for Hungary and, like his brother Péter, appeared at the 1986 FIFA World Cup.
 His only international goal came against Italy on 17 October 1990, for the UEFA Euro 1992 qualifiers (1–1 home draw).